Household Sewage & Small Flow Sewage Systems

 Nearly 11,000 of these systems are currently in use throughout these communities.
 The number of sewage systems in each community ranges from one to over 1,300.
 Household sewage treatment systems are needed to treat wastewater in areas that are not accessible to a sanitary sewer.
 Many of these existing systems, because of their age or antiquated design, may not be capable of properly treating sewage.

-CCBH permits and inspects the installation of new sewage systems.
+CCBH permits and inspects the installation of new sewage treatment systems.
 Under the Operation and Management Program, our staff also conducts inspections of sewage systems currently in use.
 An Application For Household Sewage System Evaluation should be completed and submitted to the Board of Health to schedule an inspection.
 We likewise ensure appropriate Sewage System Abandonment when a system is being taken out of use.

 Sewage system haulers, installers and service providers are registered by the Board of Health.
 Our staff also conducts site reviews of undeveloped property to identify the potential for the installation of sewage treatment systems.